 To contact us for more information, please call 800-279-9914 or feel free to email us at firstname.lastname@example.org.

-As part of ongoing efforts to improve the lives of children and families, TFI Family Services, Inc. recognizes the need for flexibility of options in building forever families.
+As part of ongoing efforts to improve the lives of children and families, TFI recognizes the need for flexibility of options in building “no matter what” families.
 Thus, TFI is now offering Hague- and IAAME-accredited international home study services.
 IAAME is International Adoption Accrediting and Maintenance Entity that has been given the authority under the Secretary to accredit agencies or approve persons for providing services in the United States for the purposes of intercountry adoption cases.
 To find out more Information about IAAME, you may visit their website at www.iaame.net

-TFI Family Services has been working to strengthen families since 1965 and recognizes children all over the world are waiting for a forever family.
-TFI is excited to provide a service that helps take love across borders to build families.
+TFI has been working to strengthen families since 1965 and recognizes children all over the world are waiting for a “no matter what” family.
+TFI is excited to provide services to families that would assist them in adopting children from other countries.

-TFI’s experienced staff is dedicated to being with adoptive parents and primary providers to provide the most thorough home studies, assessments, and post-placement reporting of your home.
-As questions arise during the adoption process, staff can provide articles, trainings, tips on financing and other resources to answer questions.
+TFI’s experienced staff is dedicated to working with adoptive parents and primary providers to provide the most thorough home studies, assessments, and post-placement reporting of your home.
+As questions arise during the adoption process, staff can research articles, trainings, tips on financing and other resources to answer questions.

 Each country, including the U.S. has individual requirements for adoptive parent eligibility.